This guide was updated in June 2024.

 There's kind of a Shining vibe to Gargiulo's (Scott Lynch)

-Another old-school option just off the boardwalk, albeit one with white tablecloths and a dress code, is Gargiulo's, a fancy-ish red sauce Italian restaurant that's been serving pastas, parmigianas, and seafood dishes on West 15th Street since 1907.
+Another old-school option just off the boardwalk, albeit one with white tablecloths and a dress code, is Gargiulo's, a fancy-ish red sauce Italian restaurant that's been serving pasta, parmigiana, and seafood on West 15th Street since 1907.
 Weddings and events seem to drive much of the business here these days, but step into the dining room for a look at what Coney Island must have felt like in (one of its many) heydays.

 coneymta-88